YazanAamer/kotlin_questions/README.md

 1. Implement an observer that has an attribute subscribers listen to.
 Implement the design pattern itself.
 It should have subscribers, publishers, an attribute to listen to.

-## LiveData

-1. Create a `LiveData` that holds a list of integers.
-Observe changes to the `LiveData` and update the Console accordingly.

-2. Implement a `ViewModel` that uses `LiveData` to manage UI-related data in a lifecycle-conscious way.

 ## Flow

 1. Use Kotlin Flow to handle a stream of data.
 Create a Flow that emits a list of integers with a delay between each emission.